walaj/SeqLib/README.md

 ./configure
-make ## for c++11 (req. for AhoCorasick), run as: make CXXFLAGS='-std=c++11' make install
+make ## for c++11 (req. for AhoCorasick), run as: make CXXFLAGS='-std=c++11' make install make seqtools ## for the command line version
 ```

 I have successfully compiled with GCC-4.5+ and Clang on Linux and OSX.